simplifiedcourses/simplifiedcourses.github.io/_posts/2023-10-23-angular-template-driven-forms-state-management.md

 </form>
 ```

-Angular will turn this HTML automatically in the following dynamic Reactive Form behind the scenes:
+Angular will turn this HTML automatically in the following dynamic form controls and form groups behind the scenes:

-// showing the component, the html and then the following form would help to understand why shippingAddress is not part of the form.
-// and i would explicitly explain it.

 ```typescript
 form = {